-In the easy days of automobile painting, cars were painted by brush then hand rubbed into a smooth finish.
+In the early days of automobile painting, cars were painted by brush, then hand-rubbed into a smooth finish.
 But as assembly lines began, the need to paint cars quickly and efficiently became a driving factor to the introduction of spray painting.
-Cars are still spray painted today although in most cases the assembly line painter has been replaced by a robotic painting system.
+Cars are still spray painted today, although in most cases the assembly line painter has been replaced by a robotic painting system.
 This allows manufacturers to have fast and repeatable results without the possibility of human error.

 Even the best spray painting equipment in the world will deliver poor results without a good air supply.
 Most starting hobby painters concern themselves first with air volume at the compressor and overlook the many considerations in building a system that works well for both equipment and painting.

-We met up with automotive paint professional Terry Wright to discuss what steps any painter should take to achieve better results.
-Wright admits air volume is a big concern, its air volume “At the gun” that should be the objective.
-As the spray gun term implies “HVLP” (High Volume Low Pressure), the importance of getting a lot of volume to the gun is key to success.
+We met up with automotive paint professional Terry Wright to discuss what steps every painter should take to achieve better results.
+Wright admits air volume is a big concern; it’s air volume “at the gun” that should be the objective.
+As the spray gun term “HVLP” (High Volume Low Pressure) implies, the importance of getting a lot of volume to the gun is key to success.

-Terry points out the most common bottleneck in home shops is the selection of hose fittings, common type “M” fittings work well for smaller shop tools, they lack the volume needed for modern spray equipment.
+Terry points out the most common bottleneck in home shops is the selection of hose fittings.
+Common type “M” fittings work well for smaller shop tools, but they lack the volume needed for modern spray equipment.
 High-Flow fitting will eliminate the bottleneck and make both your spray equipment and your shop tools perform better.

-He also points out that the air hose itself can be a point of restriction and the importance of keeping the hose length as short as possible to prevent pressure “Line-drop”.
-3/8-inch hoses and fittings are strongly recommended including making certain the air hoses have 3/8-inch ends on them.
+He also points out that the air hose itself can be a point of restriction, and emphasizes the importance of keeping the hose length as short as possible to prevent pressure (“line-drop”).
+3/8-inch hoses and fittings are strongly recommended, including making certain the air hoses have 3/8-inch ends on them.
 Wright also shares some great tips on setting up your system for the most efficiency.

-Terry points out the need to have a good dry air supply will ensure good results and taking the time to consider ALL of the components in your air system and making the right choices to ensure they’ll all work well together.
+Terry points out the need to have a good dry-air supply will ensure good results.
+He also shares the importance of taking the time to consider ALL of the components in your air system and making the right choices to ensure they’ll all work well together.